 Allah prescribed the five daily prayers (Salah) during the Prophet’s (PBUH) ascension to the mighty heavens above (Mairaj).
-Salah, the 2nd pillar of Islam, was thus awarded a weighty status.
-A Prophetic hadith defines the five obligatory prayers as the difference between faith and disbelief.
+Salah, the 2nd pillar of Islam, was specifically awarded a weighty status.
+A Prophetic hadith defines the five obligatory prayers for Muslim women and men as the difference between faith and disbelief.
 The very first question posed to every Muslim on Judgement Day (Yawm al-Qiyamah), will be about Salah.

 Since the advent of Islam, Muslims from all across the globe have addressed Allah in their prayers, using precisely the same Arabic words and movements.
 The Messenger of Allah (PBUH) is reported to have instructed Muslim men and women to pray as he prayed.
 The preconditions, timings, wordings, and steps of Salah, are, therefore, ditto for both men and women.
 This article, nonetheless, will only be addressing Muslim women.
 Some minor Salah-related issues that are different for males and females will be pointed out at an appropriate time, Allah-willing.